qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/governance/trademark/index.rst

 **If in Doubt, Find Out**

 Many questions are answered in the FAQ.
-If you are unable to locate an answer to your question, please contact our Financial and Marketing Advisor (cavallini@faunalia.it).
+If you are unable to locate an answer to your question, please contact our Financial and Marketing Advisor (trademark@qgis.org).

 Report abuse
 ----------------

 If you know of people, organizations or companies using the QGIS name or logo as part of a trademark without a sublicense, or if you see references to QGIS without the proper attributions, please feel free to let them know about our trademark.
-We would appreciate if you could notify us through a mail to our Financial and Marketing Advisor (cavallini@faunalia.it).
+We would appreciate if you could notify us through a mail to our Financial and Marketing Advisor (trademark@qgis.org).

 Frequently Asked Questions
 -----------------------------